My name is S. O’Duinn Magee, and I’m a writer.

 Okay, okay, so maybe I was just scared.
 When my world suddenly fell apart, I realized I’d been given A Sign and better pay attention.
 That’s when I quit my job as an English professor, moved back to Daytona Beach where I grew up, and figured I’d start right in, writing the novel I’ve been planning for years.

 I’m totally serious about writing my dream novel, but I have a very bad habit of letting myself get distracted by other projects.
 Like collaborating with my composer-friend Christopher so we could write an opera.
 Or like writing up the adventures of my friend Talisman Janeway who’s a professor and lives in DeLand.
 Or like writing books about the whack-a-doodle family of my young friend Sterling in Ponce Inlet.
 I was reluctant to take that job at first, but when Sterling told me their story is like grafting Star Trek onto Seinfeld, I was hooked.
-(Click here to see more about these at The Mags Chronicles)
+(Click here to see more about these at The Anthropocene Manifesto–A Series)

 So I currently have all these writing projects going on, and in the meantime I keep myself financially afloat by turning out a series of gift-type cookery books that my co-author Booker and I call Kitchen Table Books.
 Each Kitchen Table Book has literary or artistic aspirations and features a cleverly allusive title like Toasting with Toulouse: Absinthe Makes the Heart Grow Fonder.